 International schools are the most popular option for an expat wishing to send their child to school in Belgium.
 There may be some students from the local population attending too, but the schools are generally geared towards an international audience and curriculum.

-Below is a list of international and bilingual schools for expats in Belgium:
+Below are three international and bilingual schools for expats in Belgium:

 Many expats living in the main cities, often find that it is not necessary to own a car.
 If you do choose to drive, it is worth doing your research before you arrive.